Body Language in Video Interviews: Make the Right Impression

 As you consider a career change, whether at the start of a new year or after a period of professional reflection, remember that such decisions shape your future.
 It’s not just about the immediate next step but also about your long-term career trajectory.
 At Levitate, we are committed to guiding professionals through this journey, offering support and advice, whether you are ready to make a move now or planning for the future.
 Embrace the “New Year, New You” spirit with a blend of enthusiasm and thoughtful planning, ensuring that your career moves align perfectly with your professional goals and personal aspirations.

-If you’re contemplating a career move and are open to discussing your options or want to get a feel of the market (now or further into 2024), I’m here for a straightforward, commitment-free chat.
+If you’re contemplating a career move and are open to discussing your options or want to get a feel of the market (now or further into the year), I’m here for a straightforward, commitment-free chat.
 Send me an email at slowes@levitaterecruitment.com to arrange a call.

 My views are based on my 15 years+ of recruiting for Accountancy Practice and Insolvency professionals.